Guide

 The right mental model for AI coaching tools

 Most people do not have a coach, a therapist, a career advisor, and a fitness trainer in their daily lives.
 They are making decisions about all of these things with whatever resources are available — often alone, often under-informed, often in moments of stress.
-An AI tool that can provide structured support for the ordinary decisions — not the crises, not the major life transitions, but the daily work of goal-setting, preparation, reflection, and follow-through — fills a gap that real and important.
+An AI tool that can provide structured support for the ordinary decisions — not the crises, not the major life transitions, but the daily work of goal-setting, preparation, reflection, and follow-through — fills a gap that is real and important.

 Explore CoachGPT tools